You may not remember the archaic photograph projectors of old.

 1. VANKYO LEISURE 3 | Best Projector For Photographs

-The first projector on this list is an entry level option that does a good job at an affordable price, being ideal for those for whom photography and showing off its results is more of a hobby than a profession.
+The first projector on this list of photography projectors is an entry level option that does a good job at an affordable price, being ideal for those for whom photography and showing off its results is more of a hobby than a profession.

 The VANKYO LEISURE 3 comes with an 800*480 native resolution which is excellent for a portable mini projector.